kalviumcommunity/kishore_S86_Attendance_management_project/README.md

 Used an ArrayList in Main.java to store and display AttendanceRecord objects.

 Demonstrated retrieving IDs using getters (e.g., student1.getStudentId()) when creating records.

+Part 5: Establishing Students, Teaching and Non Teaching Staff Hierarchy

+Created a base class Person.java with common attributes id and name, a universal auto ID generator, and a displayDetails method.

+Modified Student.java to inherit from Person, using super to call the parent constructor and overriding displayDetails to add student specific information such as grade level.

+Created Teacher.java extending Person, adding a subjectTaught attribute and its own displayDetails method.

+Created Staff.java extending Person, adding a role attribute and its own displayDetails method.

+Demonstrated creation and display of Student, Teacher, and Staff objects in Main.java.

+Updated AttendanceRecord creation to use the inherited getId method.